Seddryck/Didot/docs/_docs/specify-engine-parser.md

 ### Add or replace extension associations for data parsers

-- `-X, --ParserExtension`: Defines the association of a file's extension with a parser.
+- `-X, --parser-extension`: Defines the association of a file's extension with a parser.
 More than one association can be specified.

 ```bash
 didot -t template.txt -s data.json -X dat:Json;fm:FrontMatter -o output.txt